-We propose to use of a coupled physical-biogeochemical model together with existing highresolution measurements oxygen and NCP to develop a more complete understanding of the role of mesoscale and submesoscale processes in upper ocean ecosystem dynamics and carbon flux.
-Our seven specific objectives follow below; each is described in detail in subsequent sections.
+We propose to use of a coupled physical-biogeochemical model together with existing high-resolution measurements oxygen and NCP to develop a more complete understanding of the role of mesoscale and submesoscale processes in upper ocean ecosystem dynamics and carbon flux.
+Our seven specific objectives are to:follow below; each is described in detail in subsequent sections.

+Figure 6.
+Oxygen concentration (μmol kg+1) along a constant temperature and salinity surface (T=26.32 °C, S=35.77 psu) chosen to match that of the hotspot located at approximately 200 km (circled in black) on the VPR tow shown in Figure 4.
+Note that the oxygen concentration within the hotspot is on average lower than other oxygen concentrations of the same temperature and salinity.
+Thus the calculated change in oxygen is negative for this hotspot, therefore surprisingly suggesting negative NCP and hence excess of respiration over photosynthesis.
+However, uncertainties remain on whether water with the same temperature and salinity is truly the source water for the hotspot.
+From Stanley and McGillicuddy (submitted):
-1. Test the oxygen dynamics recently incorporated into an existing biogeochemical model (LOBSTER; Lévy et al. 2012; Resplandy et al. 2012).

-2. Carry out high-resolution (1/54°) coupled physical-biological simulations in an idealized North Atlantic domain.

-3. Compare simulated and observed hotspots in net community production.

-4. Revise the biogeochemical model as systematic discrepancies warrant.

-5. Simulate sampling of environmental conditions in hotspots of net community production from the model solutions with a suite of remote sensing instruments (altimetry, ocean color, SST) using the space/time parameters specific to each platform.

-6. Evaluate the accuracy with which hotspots in net community production can be reconstructed using these satellite data sets.

-7. Carry out observing system simulation experiments (OSSEs) to provide guidance for in situ process studies such as EXPORTS.
+- 1. Incorporate Test the oxygen dynamics recently incorporated into an existing biogeochemical model (LOBSTER; Lévy et al. 2012; Resplandy et al. 2012). - 2.
+Carry out high-resolution $(1/54^{\circ})$ coupled physical-biological simulations in an idealized North Atlantic domain. - 3.
+Compare simulated and observed hotspots in net community production. - 4.
+Revise the biogeochemical model as systematic discrepancies warrant. - 5.
+Simulate sampling of environmental conditions in hotspots of net community production from the model solutions with a suite of remote sensing instruments (SWOTaltimetry, ocean color, SST) using the space/time parameters specific to each platform. - 6.
+Evaluate the accuracy with which hotspots in net community production can be reconstructed using these satellite data sets. - 7.
+Carry out observing system simulation experiments (OSSEs) to provide guidance for in situ process studies to test these ideas once the SWOT altimeter is operational such as EXPORTS.

+Each of these is described in turn below.

-4.1 Test the oxygen dynamics recently incorporated into an existing biogeochemical model
+4.1 Incorporate Test the oxygen dynamics recently incorporated into an existing biogeochemical model